pidanou/helm-tui/README.md

-# Helmtui
+# Helm-tui

 <img alt="Demo of Soramail" src="demos/overview.gif" width="1200" />

-Helmtui is a terminal-based UI application to manage your Helm releases, charts, repositories, and plugins with ease.
+Helm-tui is a terminal-based UI application to manage your Helm releases, charts, repositories, and plugins with ease.

 ## Features